adamhahnx/GGJ2020/README.md

 # Fogie's Arcade Repair

-1920s style 'game within a game' in which you repair a mechanical (steampunk-esque) arcade while you're playing it.
+This concept is an art-deco style 'game within a game.'
+The premise is simple.
+You must repair a primitive, 1920s mechanical arcade game -while playing it!
 Playable on PC.
 Developed in a weekend for #GGJ20

 Code - Adam Hahn https://adamhahn.app